zorker/rothui/wow7.0/rFilter/README.md

 * alpha: type:TABLE, table containing two numbers defining the alpha of the button when off and on. example: {0.2, 1} --off,on
 * desaturate: type:BOOLEAN, desaturate the button texture when the debuff is not found

+    local button = rFilter:CreateCooldown(spellid,size,point,visibility,alpha,desaturate)

 ## rFilter:SetTick

-Default rFilter tick rate is 0.1.
+Default rFilter tick rate is 0.1 seconds.
 If you want to change that you can provide a different value.

-* tick: type:NUMBER, tick rate.
+* tick: type:NUMBER, tick rate in seconds.

+    rFilter:SetTick(0.5)